fuzzylogicxx/fuzzylogic/posts/ruthlessly-eliminating-layout-shift-on-netlify.com-by-zach-leatherman.md

 Here’s my summary of smart ideas in the post:

-* choosing the appropriate server-rendered content – in this case showing the banner
+* decide on the appropriate server-rendered content – in this case showing the banner
-* having the banner “dismiss” button’s event handling script store the banner’s `href` URL in the user’s browser localStorage as an identifier that can be accessed on return visits
+* have the banner “dismiss” button’s event handling script store the banner’s `href` URL in the user’s browser localStorage as an identifier that can be accessed on return visits
-* processing lightweight but critical JavaScript logic _early_ in the <head>… in this case the check for this banner’s URL existing in localStorage
+* process lightweight but critical JavaScript logic _early_ in the <head>… in this case the check for this banner’s URL existing in localStorage
+* under certain conditions – in this case when the banner was previously seen and dismissed – set a “state” class on the `<html>` element, such as `banner--hide`
-* handling the banner as a web component, firstly with a custom element `<announcement-banner>` and secondly with JavaScript to enhance it
+* build the banner as a web component, the first layer of which being a custom element `<announcement-banner>` and the second a JavaScript class to enhance it
-* delegating responsibility for presenting the banner’s “dismiss” button to the same script responsible for the component’s enhanced functionality, meaning that if it breaks, a broken button isn’t presented.
+* delegate responsibility for presenting the banner’s “dismiss” button to the same script responsible for the component’s enhanced functionality, meaning that if it breaks, a broken button isn’t presented.

 ## Web components FTW